KHZ-INTL/blog/_posts/2018-03-26-solving-the-fd-challenge-pwnablekr.markdown

 2. Identifying an attack surface

 ###### Information Gathering
-The more knowledge we have about the target, the challenge, the more likely were are able to make an appropriate descisions and solving it.
-We can gather information by doing a research about the target in general, anyalyse the target statically (binary analysis) and dynamically when its running (behaviour analysis).
+The more knowledge we have about the target, the challenge, the more likely were are able to make an appropriate decision and solving it.
+We can gather information by doing a research about the target in general, analyse the target statically (binary analysis) and dynamically when its running (behavior analysis).
-A good place to initate our reasearch is by reading the description of the challenge.
-It includes a cheesy hint, a youtube video and a command to connect to the challenge server, refer to figure 1 below.
+A good place to initiate our research is by reading the description of the challenge.
+It includes a cheesy hint, a YouTube video and a command to connect to the challenge server, refer to figure 1 below.

 Figure 1: Challenge Description
 ![fd-pwnablekr-challenge-description](/assets/images/fd-pwnablekr/fd_chall_desc.png)

 In the description, it mentions "...What is a file descriptor in linux?".
 We can guess that the challenge has something to do with file descriptors.
 In simple terms, a file descriptor is a handle that can be used to access a file or an input/output device.
 In linux, by default on creation of a process, with the exception of daemons, three standard/default streams are opened for it: Standard Input, Standard Output and Standard Error.
-These streams can also be refered to numerically:
+These streams can also be referred to numerically:
 + Standard input or stdin: 0
 + Standard output or stdout: 1
 + Standard Error or stderr: 2

-With these streams a program or process can interact with its enviroment.
+With these streams a program or process can interact with its environment.
 With stdin the program can take input, for example with the use of "cin" in c++.
 With stdout and stderr information can be used to displayed to the console.

 If you require further explanation please refer to:
 + The Linux <a href="http://man7.org/linux/man-pages/man3/stdout.3.html#SYNOPSIS " target="_blank">manual </a>(section 4) on "fd, stdin, stdout, stderr" or
-+ Holidaylvr's <a href="https://www.youtube.com/watch?v=EqndHT606Tw" target="_blank">video</a> tutorial "fd, dup()..." on youtube.
++ Holidaylvr's <a href="https://www.youtube.com/watch?v=EqndHT606Tw" target="_blank">video</a> tutorial "fd, dup()..." on YouTube.

 Now that we are familiar with file descriptor, lets take a look at the challenge.